ATTACHMENTS IN VIVO

 Corpus Lingua Dance Company

-The new work by IOANNA TOLIOU and the dance company Corpus Lingua maps the mother-child connection and the freedom of being, illustrating how early bonds influence personality and relationships in adult life.
+The new work by the Corpus Lingua collective maps the mother–child bond and the journey toward independence of being, exploring the potential influence of early attachments on an individual’s personality and relationships in adult life.

 About the Choreographer and the Company